Adjust

 adjust is the operator’s manual correction.
 It moves one account by a signed amount and books the opposite entry to a platform account, so the books stay balanced.

-It exists for cases no ordinary operation covers — for example, closing a gap found during reconciliation.
+It exists for cases no ordinary operation covers, such as closing a gap found during reconciliation.

 You name the account, the signed amount to move it by, and a written reason for the audit trail: